 General Travel Advice

 Single Woman Traveler – When Is It Time to End A Trip?

 This story starts in a happy place.
 While I was at Crater Lake, sitting on the porch of the Crater Lake Inn, I met a lovely man, who was polite and respectful.
 We had similar backgrounds and shared experiences.
 He just seems familiar.
 He invites me to dinner, but I can’t go because the next day I’m walking 24.6 miles around Crater Lake so I’m getting up very early.
-I ask for a rain check, and I’m invited to join him on a trip to Yellowstone and the Grand Tetons.
+I ask for a rain check, and he invites me to join his trip to Yellowstone and the Grand Tetons.